LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

 It covers everything you need to know to get you started with SbatchMan, from setting up your cluster configuration to launching jobs and collecting results.

+!!! tip
-> **After learning the basic concepts, you can find some more concrete examples here: [https://github.com/ThomasPasquali/SbatchManTutorial](https://github.com/ThomasPasquali/SbatchManTutorial)**
+    **After learning the basic concepts, you can find some more concrete examples here: [https://github.com/ThomasPasquali/SbatchManTutorial](https://github.com/ThomasPasquali/SbatchManTutorial)**

 ## 💡 SbatchMan Core Concepts